olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 cover most use cases.
 This base environment is provided to the default "Python 3" notebook, visible in the JupyterLab "Launcher" page.

-From the Terminal, you can install additional libraries with a simple ``conda install`` to use in your current session.
+From the Console of a particular environment, you can install additional libraries with a simple ``conda install`` to use in that particular environment in the current session.
 But these installed libraries won't persist across sessions if your server is restarted.